lvlichael72/text_changer/README.md

-# text_changer
+# text/code_changer/rename tool
 changing a string in a text or code